‘Days Of Our Lives’ Spoilers: Lani’s Life Is In Danger After A Terrible Tragedy

-Days of Our Lives spoilers have arrived as it looks like Lani’s life is in some grave danger.
-According to Celeb Dirty Laundry, Lani will feel trapped given her current troubling situation.
+Days of Our Lives spoilers have arrived, and it looks like Lani’s life is in grave danger.
+According to Celeb Dirty Laundry, Lani will feel trapped, given her current troubling situation.
 As viewers of the soap know, she’s in a very dangerous position now that Snake has found the wire she was wearing.

 Now, Snake is making her pay by giving her two nightmare scenarios to choose from.
 If she doesn’t overdose by Snake’s hand, then he’ll end her life by shooting her.
 It’s a case of Lani choosing her poison.
 To get out of the situation, Days of Our Lives audiences will see her take the drug, even though there’s a big chance that she won’t survive an overdose.

-Days of Our Lives spoilers state the JJ will try and rescue her before she overdoses and Lt.
+Days of Our Lives spoilers state the JJ will try and rescue her before she overdoses, and Lt.
 Raines will be hot on his tail, as well.
 JJ doesn’t exactly get there in time, and according to spoilers, she will have to be rushed to the hospital.
-Lani’s life is then saved but we won’t know what kind of condition she’s in from the damage the drug has done.
+Lani’s life is then saved, but we won’t know what kind of condition she’s in from the damage the drug has done.

 ‘Days Of Our Lives’ Spoilers: JJ Races To Rescue Lani From A Dangerous Situation https://t.co/ytMrOarnJ1 pic.twitter.com/597QNeTT97